 Preparing for Painting

-Remove any old caulk and shower residue.
+According to the Bathtub Refinishing Referral Network, begin by removing any old caulk and shower residue inside and around the bathtub or shower.
 A putty knife can be used to remove the caulk.
 Some manufacturers recommend using acetone to wipe off any soap buildup and surface residue.
 Always follow the cleaning and preparation directions that come with your refinishing kit.

-Apply bonding agent.
+Apply the bonding agent to the entire surface of the tub or shower.
 This will help the paint adhere to the acrylic.
 It usually comes in a spray can and should be applied in light, even strokes.
 For tubs, it's common to start with the bottom, then do the sides, then the top, then the front.

 Spray or brush on the paint.
 Depending on your refinishing kit, you could spray paint or paint with a roller or brush.
 You may need to apply several coats, depending on the application method.
 Follow the instructions with your kit.

-Let the paint cure at least 24 to 48 hours before using the tub and shower.
+Let the paint cure at least 24 to 48 hours.
+Add silicone caulk where the bathtub or shower meets the wall to provide a watertight seal.
+Now your tub is ready to use.
 Be careful not to use abrasive cleansers on your newly painted shower and tub, as they could damage the surface.